What Is Autoimmune Disease, And How To Treat And Prevent It?

 Last but not least, organic solvents, found in dry cleaning chemicals, paint thinner, standard nail polish removers, and detergents, increase the risk of autoimmune disease by inciting an inflammatory response and tissue injury.
 (20)

-Microbial exposure in early life teaches the immune system to distinguish between self and non-self.
+Microbial exposure in early life trains the immune system to distinguish between self and non-self.
 The immune system cannot develop normally in the absence of microbial inputs—i.e., dirt and germs.
 Our society’s obsession with disinfecting, scrubbing, and vacuuming away every speck of dust in our environment deprives our children’s developing immune systems of these microbial “teaching opportunities,” increasing their risk of immune dysfunction in the future.
 (21)

 Celiac disease is the most well-understood autoimmune disease triggered by gluten.
 However, gluten also provokes non-celiac autoimmune disorders, including Hashimoto’s disease and Sjögren’s syndrome, by activating inflammatory pathways, altering the composition of the gut microbiota, and increasing intestinal permeability.
 (22)